chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 Simulation Control and Mesh Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptative mesh refinement
+As stated above, this problem can either be solved using a uniform mesh refinement or using an adaptive mesh refinement

 Uniform Mesh Refinement